pechpaul/streamhost/README.md

 TERRAFORM
 Terraform file: main.tf

-you need to first set your secret_token, organization id and server name as environment variables under:
+put your organization id and token in the file
-TOKEN, ORG_ID and SERVER_NAME

 use
 terraform init